 Automated External Defibrillators (AEDs)

 - Automated External Defibrillators (AEDs) are located on the Malibu campus at a variety of fixed locations; each graduate campus site has an AED.
 An AED is a portable, self-contained device used to restart an individual’s stopped heart rhythm during a medical emergency.
-Please contact an ERT member or the office of Insurance & Risk for more information or training regarding the use of AEDs.
+Please contact an ERT member or the Office of Emergency Services for more information or training regarding the use of AEDs.

-- The office of Insurance & Risk and the Department of Public Safety provide consultation regarding business-related travel overseas, best practices for student trip safety, and resources to assist potential emergencies while traveling.
-Faculty or staff trip-sponsors should alert Insurance & Risk prior to traveling.
+- The Office of Emergency Services and the Department of Public Safety provide consultation regarding business-related travel overseas, best practices for student trip safety, and resources to assist potential emergencies while traveling.
+Faculty or staff trip-sponsors should alert Emergency Services prior to traveling.